Using 2FA API

 For detailed documentation on the 2FA API, see:

-- 2FA API (opens in a new tab) reference - the complete API documentation with additional API calls that are not mentioned in the Implementation steps
+- 2FA API (opens in a new tab) - the complete API documentation with additional API calls that are not mentioned in the steps below.

 API workflow